zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_06_en-US_FORGE_OF_FLESH.md

     ──────────────
     The developing organism is IMMERSED in the coherence field.
     Every moment of its existence occurs at elevated α.
-    The field does not merely surround it—it SHAPES it.
+    The field does not merely surround it, it SHAPES it.

     Just as a plant grows toward light, the BioDrone's biology develops TOWARD COHERENCE.